bryzenmorales/UP221-bryzen/README.md

-# GIS and Spatial Data Science Project Repository
+# GIS and Spatial Data Science

-Hello!
-My name is Bryzen and this is going to be my active repository for all my projects
+This is part of the UP 221 course, a graduate-level course in UCLA's urban planning department, called GIS and Spatial Data Science.